luisevergara/100Days-DE/q&a.md

 How does subqueries change use cases when used in the SELECT, FROM and WHERE clauses?

 Which has better performance, CTE or Subqueries?

+## Day 04

+Are Stored Procedures the same as Jobs?

+Can all flavors of SQL compare datetime types with an =?